-- Shared location on the host system - User name and password that has local access to the read/write shared location and administrator rights on the system.
+- Shared file folder on the host system where the administrator has full control. - Administrative rights on the system.

 Infrastructure dServer Requirements

 This section lists the hardware, software and other requirements that the Infrastructure dServer requires for best performance.

 The following are the minimum requirements for each dServer Location that contains an Infrastructure dServer: